 Stulsaft Park is the City's largest park at 42 acres.
-Due to numerous public requests for allowing dogs off leash within the park, the City now allows for an off-leash trail within the park.
-The trail is clearly marked with signs and we need your help following rules for the safety and enjoyment for all.
+Due to numerous public requests for allowing dogs off leash within the park, the City now allows for off-leash trails south of the creek only.
+The trails are marked with signs and we need your help following rules for the safety and enjoyment for all.

-It's important to note that per City Ordinance 25.2.05.C, that no one is allowed to bring no more than 3 dogs into a park at a time.
+It's important to note that per City Ordinance 25.2.05.C, that no one is allowed to bring more than three (3) dogs into a park at a time.
 This rule is strictly enforced and citations are issued.

-Before you bring your dog to the off-leash area:
+Before you bring your dog on the off-leash trails:

-- Always be on a leash outside the park gates and outside the designated off-leash boundaries- including the gravel parking lot at Recreation Way and Goodwin.
+- Always be on a leash outside the park gates and outside the designated off-leash trails - including the gravel parking lot at Recreation Way and Goodwin.

-- When off-leash, stay within the designated off-leash boundaries.
+- When off-leash, stay with your dog within the designated off-leash boundaries.

 - Have a current license and rabies vaccination.

-- Demonstrate appropriate social interaction; dogs displaying aggressive behavior toward people or other dogs must be leashed and removed from the area immediately.
+- Demonstrate appropriate social interaction; dogs displaying aggressive behavior toward people or other dogs must be leashed and removed from the park immediately.